MIL-STD-498

 It was one of the few military standards that survived the "Perry Memo", then U.S. Secretary of Defense William Perry's 1994 memorandum commanding the discontinuation of defense standards.
 However, it was canceled on May 27, 1998, and replaced by the essentially identical demilitarized version EIA J-STD-016 as a process example guide for IEEE 12207.
 Several programs outside of the U.S. military continued to use the standard due to familiarity and perceived advantages over alternative standards, such as free availability of the standards documents and presence of process detail including contractually-usable data item descriptions.

-In military airborne software, MIL-STD-498 was gradually eclipsed by the civilian airborne software guideline, RTCA DO-178B.
+In military airborne software, MIL-STD-498 was gradually eclipsed by civilian airborne software guidance at the time, that is, RTCA DO-178B.

 Data item descriptions

 MIL-STD-498 standard describes the development and documentation in terms of 22 data item descriptions (DIDs), which were standardized documents for recording the results of each the development and support processes, for example, the software design description DID was the standard format for the results of the software design process.
 Each DID generically describes the required content of a data item, a file or document that describes the system or some aspect of the system life cycle.
 These documents could take many forms, from source code, to installation scripts, to various electronic and paper reports, and the government contracting party is encouraged to specify acceptable formats.
 Any software development project (effort) was expected to make selections from the 22 possible documents and list the selections in the contract data requirements list (CDRL) form within the Uniform Contract Format.
 A CDRL lists the data items which are to be produced and delivered by a contractor as part of that contract.
 Any data item description is tailored for a specific contract, meaning sections in the standard DID which are not desired for that contract will be identified in the section of the CDRL form provided for that purpose.
 Exactly which DIDs and what parts of the DIDs are required for a particular system depends on the nature of the project and how parts of it are being produced by contract(s).